STAT545-UBC-hw-2018-19/hw05-ErnestL91/hw-05_gapminder.md

         coord_flip() + # flip country into y-axis, pop to x-axis theme_bw() + # give the graph a white background
         labs(x = "Population", y = "Country", # add labels
-            title = "Barchart by Increasing Population by European Countries")
+            title = "Barchart by Increasing Population by European Countries", caption = "Figure 3.
+Bar chart for increasing population of European countries in 2007")

 ![](hw-05_gapminder_files/figure-markdown_strict/Figure%203.%20Bar%20chart%20for%20increasing%20population%20of%20European%20countries%20in%202007-1.png)
 <br/>